tsanhan/sports-ecommerce/README.md

 # sports-ecommerce

-Section 9\93 Passing down data to child component -Adding data like price, shopping cart and edit\view to product component
+Section 9\94 Adding the product filter
+-Adding the methods filter getBrands and getTypes to shop component to hold it as a two seperate section